 Since 2007 Martin Hoybye has co-directed the label ‘Songcrafter Music,’ which releases Nordic songwriting talent.

-Songcrafter is a company based on a sustainability philosophy of reinvesting all profits in supporting new and emerging artists whose art is assessed purely on the quality of the craft.
+Songcrafter is a company based on philosophy of reinvesting all profits in supporting new and emerging artists whose art is assessed purely on the quality of the craft.

-Martin has a background in journalism, social work and (critical) heritage studies, currently working on the project ‘Heritage and the Anthropocene’.
+Martin has a background in journalism, social work and heritage studies, currently working on a project that creatively investigates responses to living with a changing climate.

-The singer/songwriter is undertaking a PhD study investigating personal and collaborative songwriting in the context of environmental precarity:
+The singer/songwriter is undertaking a PhD study exploring personal and collaborative songwriting to shed light on lived experiences of social and environmental precariousness:

 ‘In March of 2018 I witnessed effects of climate change in Cape Town, South Africa, after years of drought leading to the current water crisis.
 I believe it offered a glimpse into what the future may look like in other places,’ he says.